Gulab Singh: Raja of Jammu

-Kishore Singh died in 1822 and Gulab Singh was confirmed as Raja of Jammu by his suzerain, Ranjit Singh.
+Kishore Singh died in 1822 and Gulab Singh was confirmed as raja of Jammu by his suzerain, Ranjit Singh.
 Shortly afterward, Gulab Singh secured a formal declaration of renunciation from his kinsman, the deposed Raja Jit Singh.

-As Raja (Governor-General/Chief) of Jammu, Gulab Singh was one of the most powerful chiefs of the Sikh Empire.
-Under the Imperial and Feudal Army arrangement, he was entitled to keep a personal army of 3 Infantry Regiments, 15 Light Artillery Guns and 40 Garrison Guns.
+As raja of Jammu, Gulab Singh was one of the most powerful chiefs of the Sikh Empire.
+Under the imperial and feudal army arrangement, he was entitled to keep a personal army of 3 infantry regiments, 15 light artillery guns and 40 garrison guns.

 In 1824 Gulab Singh captured the fort of Samartah, near the holy Mansar Lake.
-In 1827 he accompanied the Sikh Commander-in-Chief Hari Singh Nalwa, who fought and defeated a horde of Afghan rebels led by Sayyid Ahmed at the Battle of Shaidu.
+In 1827 he accompanied the Sikh general Hari Singh Nalwa, who fought and defeated a group of Pashtun rebels led by Syed Ahmad Barelvi at the battle of Shaidu.
 Between 1831 and 1839 Ranjit Singh bestowed on Gulab Singh the jagir of the salt mines in northern Punjab, and the nearby Punjabi towns like Bhera, Jhelum, Rohtas, and Gujrat.

-1837 Poonch Revolt In 1837, after the death of Hari Singh Nalwa in the Battle of Jamrud, the Muslim tribes of Sudhan, Tanolis, Karrals, Dhunds, Sattis and Maldayal rose in revolt in Hazara and Poonch.
-The insurgency of Poonch was led by Shams-Ud-Din, a Chief of the Sudhan tribe and former confidential follower of Raja Dhyan Singh.
+In 1837, after the death of Hari Singh Nalwa in the battle of Jamrud, the Muslim tribes of Sudhan, Tanoli, Karral, Dhund, Satti and Maldayal rose in revolt in Hazara and Poonch.
+The insurgency of Poonch was led by Shams ud-Din Khan, a Sudhan chief and former confidential follower of Raja Dhyan Singh.
 Thus the betrayal of Shams Khan against the regime was taken personally, and Gulab Singh was given the task of crushing the rebellion.
 After defeating the insurgents in Hazara and Murree hills, Gulab Singh stayed at Kahuta for some time and promoted disunion among the insurgents.
 Then his forces were sent to crush the insurgents.
-Eventually, Shams Khan Sudhan and his nephew Raj Wali Khan were betrayed and their heads were cut off during their sleep while the lieutenants were captured, flayed alive and put to death with cruelty.
+Eventually, Shams Khan and his nephew Raj Wali Khan were betrayed and their heads were cut off during their sleep while the lieutenants were captured, flayed alive and put to death with cruelty.
 The contemporary British commentators state that the local population suffered immensely.